definelicht/hlslib/README.md

 This repository includes the following features for use with Vivado HLS and/or SDAccel projects:

-* `DataPack` class to ease SIMD parallelization in HLS kernels (`include/hlslib/DataPack.h`)
+* `DataPack` class to ease SIMD parallelization in HLS kernels (`include/hlslib/xilinx/DataPack.h`)
-* Utility classes for SDAccel host side integration, located at `include/hlslib/SDAccel.h`, including support for specifying FPGA memory banks
+* Utility classes for SDAccel host side integration, located at `include/hlslib/xilinx/SDAccel.h`, including support for specifying FPGA memory banks
-* Thread-safe stream implementation, with blocking semantics to mimic hardware behavior (`include/hlslib/Stream.h`)
+* Thread-safe stream implementation, with blocking semantics to mimic hardware behavior (`include/hlslib/xilinx/Stream.h`)
-* Macros to easily simulate dataflow functions using multithreading when compiled as C++, while being compatible with high-level synthesis when building for hardware (`include/hlslib/Simulation.h`)
+* Macros to easily simulate dataflow functions using multithreading when compiled as C++, while being compatible with high-level synthesis when building for hardware (`include/hlslib/xilinx/Simulation.h`)
 * CMake module files that locate SDAccel, Vivado, Vivado HLS and Vivado Lab on the host machine, setting relevant variables for build integration with CMake
-* Classes to flatten loop nests and keep track of indices (`include/hlslib/Flatten.h`), both for bounds known at runtime (`hlslib::Flatten`) and bounds known at compile-time (`hlslib::ConstFlatten`).
-Example usage can be found in `kernels/Flatten.cpp`.
+* Classes to flatten loop nests and keep track of indices (`include/hlslib/xilinx/Flatten.h`), both for bounds known at runtime (`hlslib::Flatten`) and bounds known at compile-time (`hlslib::ConstFlatten`).
+Example usage can be found in `xilinx_test/kernels/Flatten.cpp`.
-* Various compile-time functions commonly used when designing hardware, such as log2, in `include/hlslib/Utility.h` Some of these headers are interdependent, while others can be included standalone.
+* Various compile-time functions commonly used when designing hardware, such as log2, in `include/hlslib/xilinx/Utility.h` Some of these headers are interdependent, while others can be included standalone.
 Refer to the source code for details.
 * A template tcl-file that can be used with CMake or another templating engine to produce a high-level synthesis script
-* `CMakeLists.txt` that builds a number of tests to verify hlslib functionality, doubling as a reference for how to integrate HLS projects with CMake using the provided module files
+* `xilinx_test/CMakeLists.txt` that builds a number of tests to verify hlslib functionality, doubling as a reference for how to integrate HLS projects with CMake using the provided module files
-* An example of how to use the Simulation and Stream headers, at `kernels/MultiStageAdd.cpp`, both as a host-only simulation (`test/TestMultiStageAdd.cpp`), and as a hardware kernel (`host/RunMultiStageAdd.cpp`)
+* An example of how to use the Simulation and Stream headers, at `xilinx_test/kernels/MultiStageAdd.cpp`, both as a host-only simulation (`xilinx_test/test/TestMultiStageAdd.cpp`), and as a hardware kernel (`xilinx_test/host/RunMultiStageAdd.cpp`)
-* `include/hlslib/Accumulate.h`, which includes a streaming implementation of accumulation, including for type/operator combinations with a non-zero latency (such as floating point addition).
-Example kernels of usage for both integer and floating point types are included as `kernel/AccumulateInt.cpp` and `kernel/AccumulateFloat.cpp`, respectively.
+* `include/hlslib/xilinx/Accumulate.h`, which includes a streaming implementation of accumulation, including for type/operator combinations with a non-zero latency (such as floating point addition).
+Example kernels of usage for both integer and floating point types are included as `xilinx_test/kernel/AccumulateInt.cpp` and `xilinx_test/kernel/AccumulateFloat.cpp`, respectively.
-* `include/hlslib/Operators.h`, which includes some commonly used operators as functors to be plugged into templated functions such as `TreeReduce` and `Accumulate`.
+* `include/hlslib/xilinx/Operators.h`, which includes some commonly used operators as functors to be plugged into templated functions such as `TreeReduce` and `Accumulate`.
-* `include/hlslib/Axi.h`, which implements the AXI Stream interface and the bus interfaces required by the DataMover IP, enabling the use of a command stream-based memory interface for HLS kernels if packaged as an RTL kernel where the DataMover IP is connected to the AXI interfaces.
+* `include/hlslib/xilinx/Axi.h`, which implements the AXI Stream interface and the bus interfaces required by the DataMover IP, enabling the use of a command stream-based memory interface for HLS kernels if packaged as an RTL kernel where the DataMover IP is connected to the AXI interfaces.

 ## Examples